 As you might suspect, these lights aren’t the brightest option out there, and our tester noted that they’re particularly dim when the weather is cloudy or rainy.
 The lights automatically turn on at dusk and stay on for up to eight hours, and they offer both solid or flashing light modes, which can be controlled from the back of the panel.
 However, the strand has a 12-foot lead wire, which our tester thought was unnecessarily long, as it cuts the lighted length down to 56 feet.

-The AmazonBasics 100 LED Commercial Grade Outdoor Christmas String Lights (view at Amazon) are a classic choice for your outdoor decor.
+The AmazonBasics 100 LED Commercial Grade Outdoor Christmas String Lights are a classic choice for your outdoor decor.
 These lights are extremely well-made and hold up wonderfully against tough weather, and they’re extremely bright and vibrant.
-If you’re looking for something that’s budget-friendly, consider the Home Accents Holiday LED Mini String Lights (view at Home Depot), which are an unbeatable value.
+If you’re looking for something that’s budget-friendly, consider the Home Accents Holiday LED Mini String Lights, which are an unbeatable value.
 Just keep in mind that they might not last quite as long as commercial-grade options.

 What to Look for in Outdoor Christmas Lights

-You can find outdoor Christmas lights with both LED and incandescent bulbs, but nearly all experts recommend opting for LEDs when possible.
+You can find outdoor Christmas lights with both LED and incandescent bulbs, but nearly all experts recommend opting for LEDs when possible, like our best overall pick from Amazon Basics.
 Not only do LEDs use significantly less energy, allowing you to connect more strands together, but they also stay cool to the touch, which makes them safer to use around potentially flammable objects, and last longer than incandescent bulbs.

-Those aren't the only benefits, either: “Traditionally, incandescent bulbs are dipped for coloring, which results in the sun fading the colors in just one season,” says Martoccio.
+Those aren't the only benefits, either: “Traditionally, incandescent bulbs are dipped for coloring, which results in the sun fading the colors in just one season,” says Matthew Martoccio, founder of The Christmas Guys.
 “With LEDs, you actually have the diodes colored the same as the bulb, so you do not see the fading occur from year to year nearly as much, if at all.”

 Christmas lights come in all different shapes and sizes, and while this choice is mostly based on personal preference, Martoccio recommends certain bulb sizes for different outdoor applications.
 “In general, never use mini lights on a roofline,” he says.
 “For roof lines and evergreen trees 20 feet and over, you want the larger C9 LED bulbs.
 For bushes, branch wraps, and evergreens under 20 feet, you can use mini lights.”